fncbook/FundamentalsNumericalComputation.jl/README.md

 ## License

-This code generating the site is under an MIT license.
+This code stored on this site is under an MIT license.
 Please see the LICENSE file for details.